Improving Generalization of Deep Neural Networks by Leveraging Margin Distribution: Introduction

-\textbf{Margin distribution.} Our bound shows that we can restrict the complexity of deep nets by the ratio of second- to first-order statistic of margin distribution at the last layer.
-Compared with the existing results \citep{bartlett17spectrally,neyshabur18spectrally}, this bound contains more information on the margin distribution to estimate the generalization error.
-Moreover, the empirical evaluation shows that our bound is consistent with the change of test accuracy over epochs in practice (see Figure~\ref{fig:bound}).
+In this paper, we study a $d$-layer feed-forward network with ReLU activation functions.
+Our theoretical result states that the statistics of margin distribution play an important role in the generalization estimation rather than the traditional minimum margin.
+This result is consistent with the previous results on boosting and linear algorithms \citep{schapire97boosting,gao13boosting,zhang16odm}.
+It also inspires us to understand the similarities between deep learning and traditional machine learning from the perspective of margin distribution.
+Specially, we propose a new loss function to optimize the statistics-based measure in the theoretical results.
+A strong correlation between generalization and our measure is empirically shown by studying a wide range of network structures trained on the MNIST, CIFAR-10 and ImageNet datasets.
+The detailed contributions of this paper are as follows:

-\textbf{Magnitude.} Since the error-resilience term in our bound inherits the property of that in \citet{arora18compression}, our bound is orders of magnitude better than the existing margin bounds based on the product of spectral norms.
-Considering that the noise sensitivity parameters are similar to the stable rank\footnote{The stable rank of a matrix $\mA$ is $\|\mA\|_F^2/\|\mA\|_2^2$, where $\|\mA\|_F$ denotes Frobenius norm and $\|\mA\|_2$ denotes spectral norm.
-It describes the degree of sparsity of the matrix.} of a matrix, our capacity measure is even comparable to the VC dimension.
+\paragraph{\textbf{\emph{PAC guarantee}}} Our bound shows that we can restrict the capacity of deep nets by the ratio of second- to first-order statistic of margin distribution at the last layer.
+Compared with the existing results based on minimum margin \citep{bartlett17spectrally,neyshabur18spectrally,arora18compression}, our bound contains more information on the entire margin distribution to estimate the generalization error.
+Moreover, the empirical evaluation shows that optimizing the margin ratio can control the model capacity to alleviate the overfitting risk.

-\textbf{Optimization.} Inspired by our theoretical result, we encourage the DNNs to optimize the margin ratio $\lambda$.
-Therefore, we propose a new approach called \underline{\textsc{m}}argin \underline{\textsc{d}}istribution \underline{\textsc{Net}}works or \textsc{\textsc{mdNet}}, which utilizes an appropriate margin distribution loss function to optimize the first- and second-order statistics of margin.
+\paragraph{\textbf{\emph{Optimization}}} Inspired by our theoretical result, we encourage DNNs to optimize the margin ratio for better generalization performance.
+Therefore, we propose a new approach called \underline{m}argin \underline{d}istribution \underline{Net}works (mdNet), which utilizes a convex margin distribution loss function to optimize the first- and second-order statistics of margin.
 Moreover, we empirically evaluate our loss function on deep neural networks across different image datasets and model structures.
-Specifically, empirical results demonstrate the effectiveness of the proposed \textsc{mdNet} in learning tasks with limited training data.
+Specifically, empirical results demonstrate the effectiveness of the proposed method in learning tasks with limited training data.\\